 here are some ideas

-If you are an analyst or a educator and have a special area of interest that you want to share with people, consider a lecture, workshop, seminar, retreat, or a multi-session program over a period of time.
+If you are an analyst, educator, author, or have a special area of interest that you want to share with people, consider a lecture, workshop, seminar, retreat, or a multi-session program over a period of time.

 If your work coincides with a place where being there enhances the theme of the program, consider an educational travel program, such as the trips with Chris Downing and Evans Lansing Smith, with lectures along the way.